lookbook-hq/lookbook/README.md

 bin/dev
 ```

-Then visit http://localhost:4444/lookbook to view the Lookbook UI.
+Visit http://localhost:4444/lookbook to view the Lookbook UI.

 > In development mode assets will be rebuilt as changes are made.